 HECKMAN.
 To be completely accurate and truthful it is useful to quote a professor of food safety who acknowledges, “There is no way to guarantee the safety of any food.”
 To illustrate that point, we should look at some examples of where pasteurization failed to protect: In 2007 a Listeria outbreak from pasteurized milk was linked to three deaths.
 An article about that outbreak published in Journal of American Medical Association noted, “Records indicate that pasteurization methods at the dairy were adequate.”
 Interestingly, a study out of Cornell University found using higher pasteurization temperatures actually makes pasteurized milk a more risky food.
 This may be because raw milk has antimicrobial properties that are destroyed by heat.
 In their research model they found that increasing pasteurization temperature by 10 degrees would increase annual listeriosis deaths from 18 to 670.
 It is often said that there are more outbreaks linked to unpasteurized milk.
-An important thing to know about outbreaks is the actual number of illnesses per outbreak.
+An important thing to know about outbreaks is the actual number of illness per outbreak.
 For fresh unprocessed milk, illness numbers per outbreak tend to be relatively limited and traceable back to a single dairy farm.
 But in the case of pasteurized milk, they can be very large.
-An article published in the Journal of the American Medical Association in 1987 was entitled, “Massive outbreak of antimicrobial-resistant salmonellosis traced to pasteurized milk.”
+An article published in Journal of American Medical Association in 1987 was entitled, “Massive outbreak of antimicrobial-resistant salmonellosis traced to pasteurized milk.”
 In that outbreak more than 168,000 people were sickened with salmonellosis.
-As with any food, we need to consider both the risks and benefits.
+As with any food, we need to consider the both the risks and benefits.
 As noted previously, among the health benefits of drinking raw milk may be protection against asthma.
-In the United States, there are over 3,000 asthma-related deaths annually.
+In the United States, there are over 3,000 asthma-related deaths, annually.
 Asthma is a serious disease.
 And some of the FDA approved drugs used to treat asthma have troubling side effects.
-I imagine there might be interest in the health benefits associated with raw milk if pharmaceutical companies could figure out a way to patent or profit from it.
+I imagine there might be interest in the health benefits associated with raw milk if it pharmaceutical companies could figure out a way to patent or profit from it.
 When we acknowledge that “there is no way to guarantee the safety of any food” it begs this question, why is less than perfectly safe a manageable risk for every kind of food except in the case of fresh unprocessed milk?
 Why is only fresh milk held to the impossible standard of a perfect safety record?

 ACRES U.S.A.
 Good question.
 What is the best answer?

 HECKMAN.
-A veterinarian speaking at the Harvard Raw Milk Debate suggested that problem was due to cow anatomy — the position of anus and udder made it almost impossible to keep fecal matter and pathogens out of milk.
+A veterinarian speaking at the Harvard Raw Milk Debate suggested that problem was due to cow anatomy — the position of anus and the udder made it almost impossible to keep fecal matter and pathogens out of milk.
 But the udder and teats can be cleaned and washed before milking.
-In 2016, when I participated in the Raw Milk Debate (web search IAFP Raw Milk Debate), sponsored by the International Association of Food Protection, I pointed that out and also that there is no anus on a lettuce plant and yet food safety is still a challenge.
+In 2016, when I participated in the Raw Milk Debate (web search IAFP Raw Milk Debate) sponsored by the International Association of Food Protection, I pointed that out and also that there is no anus on a lettuce plant and yet food safety is still a challenge.
 Until recently lettuce has been considered uniquely different with respect to food safety.
 It was said that lettuce can be washed whereas milk, because it is a fluid, cannot be washed.
 However, research has shown that pathogens can get inside lettuce plant tissue — probably making them impossible to wash off.
 Raw milk is not in the list of Top Ten Most Risky Foods.
-At the top of the list is “Leafy Greens” — a raw food from plants.
-Using CDC data, there are on average about 163 illnesses from raw milk per year (for years 2007-2012).
-When we assume adjustments for same number of consumers, eating leafy greens is still several times more risky than drinking raw milk.
+At the top of the list is ”Leafy Greens” — a raw food from plants.
+Using CDC data, there are on average about 163 illnesses from raw milk per year (for years, 2007-2012).
+When we assume adjustments for same number of consumers, eating leafy greens is still several times more risking than drinking raw milk.
 Let me quote from the New York Times, Jan 5, 2018: “At least two people were killed and dozens sickened by E. coli outbreaks in Canada and the United States that the authorities in Canada have linked to romaine lettuce.”
 But did anyone call for a ban on selling or eating raw leafy greens?
 On the contrary, much educational effort is going into teaching vegetable farmers about how to produce a safe product.
 By comparison there has so far been limited effort going toward teaching fresh unprocessed milk dairy farmers about how to improve safety.
 With increasing demand for fresh milk there is naturally a need for training dairy farmers.
 Get to know the facts.
 In this way everyone supporting freedom of food choice can become a teacher and work toward correcting the reputation of fresh unprocessed milk.